-The annual salary for someone with the job title Scientist - Clinical Research may vary depending on a number of factors including industry, company size, location, years of experience and level of education.
+How much does a Scientist - Clinical Research make?
+The median annual Scientist - Clinical Research salary is $84,400, as of September 06, 2017, with a range usually between $73,201-$101,250, however this can vary widely depending on a variety of factors.
 Our team of Certified Compensation Professionals has analyzed survey data collected from thousands of HR departments at companies of all sizes and industries to present this range of annual salaries for people with the job title Scientist - Clinical Research in the United States.

 COMPANALYST DRIVES ENTERPRISE SUCCESS

 Learn how best-in-class companies use CompAnalyst to create new,

 This chart describes the expected percentage of people who perform the job of Scientist - Clinical Research in the United States that make less than that annual salary.
 For example the median expected annual pay for a typical Scientist - Clinical Research in the United States is $84,400, so 50% of the people who perform the job of Scientist - Clinical Research in the United States are expected to make less than $84,400.

 Source: HR Reported data as of September 06, 2017

 Grow your business with detailed skills and competencies